IanPoe03/rag-based-streamlit/README.md

 This is a very basic RAG-Based program utilizing OpenAI and Chroma.
-It allows the user to upload a document, chunk and embed it, then ask questions based on the contents of the document.

-It is meant for publication to streamlit.
+It is trained on recordings of an AI in marketing class.